History of the World Series: For People Who Don’t Watch

 HISTORY OF THE WORLD SERIES

 The World Series is over a hundred years old, starting in 1903 as a contest between the National League and the American League.
-This sporting event, held in October and sometimes called the Fall Classic has already infringed upon the territory of the next athletic contest run-up with the football season having already begun.
+This sporting event, usually held in October and sometimes called the Fall Classic, has already infringed upon the territory of the following athletic contest run-up with the football season, which has already begun.

-This exciting, riveting, seat-of-the-pants, 3-hour drama plays out on television, but never gets the kind of love that football gets.
-Baseball is supposed to be the national pastime, but the major religious holiday seems to be Super Bowl.
-Football is more designed-for-TV with large individuals inflicting physical harm on others tempestuously.
+This exciting, riveting, seat-of-the-pants, 3-hour baseball drama plays out on television but never gets the kind of love football gets.
+Baseball is supposed to be the national pastime, but the major religious holiday seems to be the Super Bowl.
+Football seems more designed for television, with large individuals inflicting physical harm on others tempestuously.

 Originally called “The Championship of the United States,” it became the “World’s Championship Series,” shortened eventually to just “World’s Series.”

 The National and American Leagues operated under essentially identical rules until 1973, when the American League adopted the designated hitter (DH) rule, allowing its teams to use another hitter to bat in place of the (usually) weak-hitting pitcher.
 The National League did not adopt the DH rule.
 This presented a problem for the World Series, whose two contestants would now be playing their regular-season games under different rules.
 From 1973 to 1975, the World Series did not include a DH.
-Starting in 1976, the World Series allowed for the use of a DH in even-numbered years only … Finally, in 1986, baseball adopted the current rule in which the DH is used for World Series games played in the AL champion’s park but not the NL champion’s.
-Thus, the DH rule’s use or non-use can help the team that has home-field advantage.
+Starting in 1976, the World Series allowed for the use of a DH in even-numbered years only.

 This, of course, is intuitively obvious to the most casual observer.
 What is not obvious is the implication of this on other World Series rules.

-This impacts (pun intended) the faces of players in an unfriendly altercation during the game, or the glutei maximi of players as an encouraging gesture.
-This occurs on odd numbered fortnights, for longitudes that end in even numbers.
+This impacts (pun intended) players’ faces in an unfriendly altercation during the game or the glutei maximi of players as an encouraging gesture.
+This occurs on odd-numbered fortnights for longitudes that end in even numbers.

 Bill Petro, your friendly neighborhood historian